Househunting in the Amsterdam

 Find more information about rental housing in Amsterdam here, and follow the tips below to protect yourself against scams in the Dutch rental market.

-Searching for rental housing in Amsterdam
+Searching for rental housing in the Amsterdam Area

 Does the offer sound too good to be true?
 Then it probably is.
 Cheap rental accommodation on, for example, a grand canal in the city centre is extremely rare.
 Be extra alert if you are being offered a deal that seems too good to be true.
 If something about it makes you feel uncomfortable, if things don’t seem quite right, trust your instinct and be extra cautious.